hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 1. Set your `app.vcs-url` to point to `github.com/user/repo`.
 This will automatically set `app.site.base-url` to be `https://github.com/$user/$repo/releases/latest/download`.
 If you aren't packaging an open source app then don't set `vcs-url` and set the `site.base-url` key to that location manually.
 2. In GitHub, set up an OAuth token to allow Conveyor to upload releases to your project:
     1. Create either a [Fine Grained Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token) with *Read and Write access* to your repository contents, or a [Classic personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) with *repo:status* scope.
-   2. Copy the value of the token into `conveyor.conf` under `app.site.github.oauth-token`.
+    2. Set `app.site.github.oauth-token` to the token, or use the `${env.VARNAME}` feature to substitute it from an environment variable.
 3. (Optional) Set up `app.site.github.pages-branch` to the branch where you want to release the download site.
 For instance, if you set it to "gh-pages" your download will automatically be available from `https://$user.github.io/$repo/download.html`.
 4. Run `conveyor make copied-site`.